Pupil premium funding

 The pupil premium represents an annual amount of government funding aimed at improving the educational achievement of children living in economically disadvantaged circumstances.
 Schools and academies are required to publish an annual report, giving further detail of how this funding is used, and indications of the educational impact on the children it is aimed at helping.

-How we intend to use the grant
+How do we intend to use the grant?

-• Maths small group catch up strategy focused on students who have been identified in the following categories
+In maths: small group catch up strategy focused on students who have been identified in the following categories

 • Lack of engagement during lockdown